Palak-soni-coder/Operators-in-C-/README.md

 # ENTC A3

-# C++ Assignment: Understanding Operators and Conditional Statements
+# Title : Understanding Operators and Conditional Statements of C++

 ## Operators in C++